-Scottish Government Loan support to Scottish Opera for the Glasgow Theatre Royal Capital Refurbishment Project, to the National Theatre of Scotland for the Rockvilla Capital Project, and Scottish Ballet for business support.
+Scottish Government Loan support to Scottish Opera for the Glasgow Theatre Royal Capital Refurbishment Project, to the National Theatre of Scotland for the Rockvilla Capital Project, and to Scottish Ballet and Royal Scottish National Orchestra for business support.

 National Heritage (Scotland) Act 1985